 How to Plant

 Since guava seeds can be slightly tricky to germinate, you should keep the soil and temperature consistent.
 Plant the seeds ¼-½ inches deep into fertile, loamy soil.
 The soil temperature should stay between 70-85°F to ensure successful germination.
+If you’re planting indoors ahead of the season, or if you’d like to keep your tree in a container, use Air Pots.
+These are expertly-designed to support the tree’s root system.

 Strawberry Guava Tree in Landscaping